Graduate Funding Opportunities

 Financial Aid from Western

 The WWU Financial Aid office determines graduate student aid eligibility, including work study, via the Free Application for Federal Student Aid (FAFSA).
 Western's priority deadline is February 15 for Fall eligibility.
 Scholarship application materials are available beginning in January in the appropriate department office, or Western's Scholarship Center.
 For more information, please review the current financial aid brochure from the Graduate School, or visit the Graduate School's financial aid & work study page.

 You must indicate your interest for work study on your FAFSA.
 If you qualify for work study, you will serve as a graduate research assistant to faculty involved in research projects.
 The typical award amount for work study is equivalent to approximately 15 hours of work per week for the student during the academic year.
 You should discuss your interest with the faculty member you would like to assist.

 Teaching Assistantships are available in limited numbers.
 Assistantships are not available for off-campus programs.
 To be eligible for a TA position, you must have full admit status to the Graduate School (not provisional status) or, if a current student, be making satisfactory progress toward the degree.
 Teaching Assistants receive a stipend and a partial tuition waiver from the Graduate School.

 The following grants are governed by specific rules.
 All funds received through these sources must be spent according to Washington State regulations and requirements.
 Documentation must be approved in advance.
 Please see your academic department manager for guidance about the required paperwork.

 Fund for the Enhancement of Graduate Research

-Applied for during start of Spring Quarter.
 Designed to assist students in accomplishing their thesis work.
 Awards may be made for equipment, computer software, consumable items, travel, etc. Requests should be confined to activities or equipment that are central to the student's thesis work and which are not available to the applicant through the Department.
 Any permanent equipment acquired using award funds remains University property.
 Preferred application in Spring Quarter, but will accept applications at anytime.